NORTH DAVIESS BANDS REPRESENTED

 MARCHING COUGARS COMPETE AT STATE FAIR IN INDIANAPOLIS

-On August 2, the North Daviess Marching Cougars appeared at the Indiana State Fair Band Day competition for their 22nd consecutive appearancen as part of the annual event.
+On August 1, the North Daviess Marching Cougars appeared at the Indiana State Fair Band Day competition for their 23rd consecutive appearance as part of the annual event.

-The students of the band and guard returned then in July and practiced Monday through Friday the week of July 22-26 and then the following week Monday through Thursday, July 29-August first to prepare their show for this competition.
-This year's theme is music from the 1986 movie/musical "LiTTLE SHOP of HORRORS".
-The musical is still running on Broadway in a revival and has been since October 2003.
+The students of the band and guard returned then in July and practiced Monday through Friday the week of July 21-25 and then the following week Monday through Thursday, July 28-31 first to prepare their show for this competition.
+This year's theme is using rock music know as "mash-ups" where you have the music from one song being played with the vocal line from another song and is called "aLL mIxeD uP".
+The mashed-up songs are September by Earth, wind, and Fire with Ozzy Osbourne's Crazy Train.
+The second selection is Welcome To The Jungle by Guns N' Rose with Uptown Funk by Bruno Mars and concludes with AC/DC's "Back in Black" with the Bee Gees' "Stayin' Alive"

-The Marching Cougars will also be competing on Saturday, September 14 in Evansville at the F.J.
+The Marching Cougars will also be competing on Saturday, September 13 in Evansville at the F.J.
 Reitz Marching Invitational.
-Their performance time is 5:15 Central Time
+Their performance time has not been announced yet.

 17